SAP/openui5/docs/developing_legacy_tooling.md

 ### Working With Other UI5 Projects

-When working on UI5 applications or libraries that already make use of the [`@openui5` npm packages](https://www.npmjs.com/org/openui5) like the [OpenUI5 Sample App](https://github.com/SAP/openui5-sample-app), you can link your local OpenUI5 repository into that project.
+When working on UI5 applications or libraries that already make use of the [`@openui5`-npm packages](https://www.npmjs.com/org/openui5) like the [OpenUI5 Sample App](https://github.com/SAP/openui5-sample-app), you can link your local OpenUI5 repository into that project.
 This allows you to make changes to the project itself as well as to the OpenUI5 libraries simultaneously and test them immediately.

 A detailed step-by-step guide on how to achieve such a setup with the OpenUI5 sample app can be found [here](https://github.com/SAP/openui5-sample-app#working-with-local-dependencies).

 ### Building UI5

-[UI5 Tooling](https://sap.github.io/ui5-tooling/) is used to build a production-ready version of OpenUI5.
+[UI5 Tooling](https://github.com/SAP/ui5-tooling) is used to build a production-ready version of OpenUI5.
 Every library needs to be built individually.

 Usage:
 ```